rcc/bart/README.txt

 OPTIONS:
   -h, --help      Print usage
   --version       Print version
-  --tag           Tag revision is build succeeds --settag <>     Use supplied tag instead of generated tag --release       Run the release phase of the build --branch <>     Specify branch to checkout
+  --tag           Tag revision if build succeeds --settag <>     Use supplied tag instead of generated tag --release       Run the release phase of the build --branch <>     Specify branch to checkout